-Step 6: What to Do When Caching Still Breaks Your Woocommerce Website?
+Step 6: What to Do When Caching Still Breaks Your WooCommerce Website?

 The most important part is not to panic!
 It can be scary when your site breaks, but don’t worry.
 It’s always possible to solve any issues.

 First thing, if you have enabled minification and combined your files too (in some plugins, this is called concatenation).
-Disable these options, clear your cache, and then try your website in an incognito browser session.
+Disable these options, clear your browser cache, and then try your website in an incognito browser session.